Lemon Madeleines are light, moist, and slightly crispy on the outside with intense lemon flavor. They are the perfect companion for afternoon tea.

 1. Beat eggs and sugar properly

-Madeleines are in sponge cake category.
+Madeleines are in the sponge cake category.
 They mostly get their volume from whipping the eggs.
-Firstly, you need room temperature eggs as the eggs will disperse more evenly into the batter, trap more air, and make lighter cake texture.
+Firstly, you need room-temperature eggs as the eggs will disperse more evenly into the batter, trap more air, and make a lighter cake texture.
 If you forget to set your eggs out a few hours before you start, you can sit them in a bowl of warm water for 10-15 minutes.
-After beating the eggs with an electric hand mixer or stand mixer until foamy, beat in the sugar little by little until the egg mixture become thick and pale.
+After beating the eggs with an electric hand mixer or stand mixer until foamy, beat in the sugar little by little until the egg mixture becomes thick and pale.
 The clue is when the beater is raised, the batter should fall back like a ribbon into the bowl.
 If you don’t get it to this stage, your madeleines will be dense and will not have much rise.

 2. Do not overmix the batter

-In a separate bowl, toss in the dry ingredients together.
+In a separate bowl, toss the dry ingredients together.
 Then, fold them into the beaten egg mixture.
 As not to deflate the air in the batter, add in the melted butter little by little into the mixture.
 You need to pay attention to avoid over mixing the batter so that your madeleines do not get dense and tough.

 3. Chill the batter

 Madeleine batter needs to chill out in the refrigerator for about 1 hour before baking.
-Letting the batter rest in the refrigerator helps in creating taller bump, which is a signature characteristic in madeleines.
+Letting the batter rest in the refrigerator helps in creating a taller bump, which is a signature characteristic in madeleines.
 The taller it is, the fluffier the cake.
-You can start to preheat the oven 10 minutes before letting the batter out from the refrigerator and scooping it into the molds.
+You can start to preheat the oven for 10 minutes before letting the batter out from the refrigerator and scooping it into the molds.